 - August 26, 2014 – Strategy Development Workshop #2

-This project is generously funded by a grant from the USGS Earthquake Hazards Program, The US EPA, FEMA, and the Strategic Growth Council and will be completed in Fall 2014.
+This project is generously funded by a grant from the USGS Earthquake Hazards Program, The US EPA, FEMA, and the Strategic Growth Council and will be completed in Winter 2014.